 RTF approval of an upper tier new manufactured home specification (NEEM 2.0).

-An established code collaborative in all four states to plan for upcoming code cycles. and increased coordination with the market, utilities, and code stakeholders.
+An established code collaborative in all four states to plan for upcoming code cycles. and increased coordination with the market, utilities and code stakeholders.

 BetterBricks and BetterBuiltNW regional resources providing tools to support integrated design and above code building strategies.